Old Testament: Key Ancestors

 Approximately 16 references

-The first human being, created by God from the dust of the ground and given the breath of life (Genesis 2:7).
-Placed in the Garden of Eden to work and keep it.
+The first human, formed from the dust of the ground and given the breath of life (Genesis 2:7), then placed in the Garden of Eden to tend it.
 His disobedience in eating the forbidden fruit brought sin and death into the world (Genesis 3).
-Paul draws a parallel: as death came through Adam, resurrection comes through Christ (Romans 5:12-21, 1 Corinthians 15:22).
+Paul draws the parallel: as death entered through Adam, so life and resurrection come through Christ (Romans 5:12, 1 Corinthians 15:22).

 Key references: 1 Chronicles 1:1, Genesis 3:17, Genesis 4:25, Genesis 5:1, Genesis 5:3, Genesis 5:4, Genesis 5:5, Hosea 6:7, Job 31:33, 1 Corinthians 15:22 (and 6 more)